This post may contain affiliate links. Please read our disclosure policy.

 To make the Ricotta filling:

-- Using a stand mixer with the whisk attachment, whip heavy cream using whisk attachment until peaks form.
+- Using a stand mixer with the whisk attachment, whip 1 cup heavy cream using whisk attachment until peaks form.
 This takes just a few minutes.
 Transfer to a separate bowl.
-Add mascarpone cheese to stand mixer bowl and blend until light and fluffy, just for a minute or two.
+Add 8 ounces mascarpone cheese to stand mixer bowl and blend until light and fluffy, just for a minute or two.
 Transfer mascarpone to the bowl with the whipped cream.

-- Add ricotta to the stand mixer bowl and blend ricotta cheese until smooth.
-Mix in powdered sugar, vanilla, and zest.
-Fold in previously whipped heavy cream and mascarpone cheese along with pistachio flavor (if using).
+- Add 16 ounces Ricotta cheese to the stand mixer bowl and blend the ricotta cheese until smooth.
+Mix in 1 cup powdered sugar, 4 tsp pure vanilla extract, zest from one lemon and zest from one orange.
+Fold in previously whipped heavy cream and mascarpone cheese along with 1/4 teaspoon pistachio flavor (if using).

 - Cover and chill several hours or chill overnight.